Parents’ Ultimate Guide to Middle School in Singapore

 XCL American Academy – Discover A New Affordable International School In Singapore

-XCL American Academy (XAA) provides a rigorous and high-quality American education at an affordable price, with an enhanced curriculum that includes internationally recognised programs such as Everyday Mathematics, Inspired Science, and a balanced approach to literacy with materials from Scholastic.
+XCL American Academy (XAA) offers a rigorous, high-quality and accessible American education.
+The enhanced curriculum incorporates internationally recognized programs such as Everyday Mathematics, Inspired Science, and a balanced approach to literacy with materials from Scholastic.

 Access to world-class facilities is assured, being co-located on the same site as the prestigious XCL World Academy.
 As for character development, the school has its unique Pioneer Spirit program that’s based on the Second Step program as well.

 XAA’s Middle School program ensures that its students are exposed to a variety of learning experiences, including classroom learning, project-based and experiential (hands-on) learning, team collaboration and opportunities to learn outside the confines of the classroom walls.